ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

    potentially including links to other relevant resources.
-Doing so ensures that the deployment is as flexible as possible (potentially spanning multiple servers), allows evolution, and also gives the application the opportunity to tailor the "discovery document" to the client" ({{Section 4.4.1 of RFC9205}}).
+Doing so ensures that the deployment is as flexible as possible (potentially spanning multiple servers), allows evolution, and also allows the application to tailor the "discovery document" to the client" ({{Section 4.4.1 of RFC9205}}).

 -  TIPS uses existing HTTP schemes ({{Section 4.4.2 of RFC9205}}).